Quick-Start Installation and Tutorial¶

 Even if you don’t ultimately intend to use Gerrit, you are encouraged to follow this tutorial to learn how to set up and use Zuul.

 At the end of the tutorial, you will find further information about how to configure your Zuul to interact with GitHub.

 Before you start, ensure that some needed packages are installed.

-# Red Hat / CentOS: sudo yum install epel-release sudo yum update sudo yum install docker docker-compose git python-pip sudo pip install git-review # Fedora: sudo dnf install docker docker-compose git git-review # OpenSuse: sudo zypper install docker docker-compose git sudo python3 -m pip install git-review # Ubuntu / Debian: sudo apt-get install docker-compose docker.io git python3-pip sudo python3 -m pip install git-review # Start and Enable the docker service on Fedora / CentOS # Red Hat / OpenSuse / Ubuntu / Debian: sudo systemctl enable docker.service sudo systemctl start docker.service
+# Red Hat / CentOS: sudo yum install epel-release sudo yum update sudo yum install docker docker-compose git python-pip sudo pip install git-review # Fedora: sudo dnf install docker docker-compose git git-review # OpenSuse: sudo zypper install docker docker-compose git sudo python3 -m pip install git-review # Ubuntu / Debian: sudo apt-get update sudo apt-get install docker-compose docker.io git python3-pip sudo python3 -m pip install git-review # Start and Enable the docker service on Fedora / CentOS # Red Hat / OpenSuse / Ubuntu / Debian: sudo systemctl enable docker.service sudo systemctl start docker.service

 Clone the Zuul repository:

 git clone https://opendev.org/zuul/zuul